 If you are registering ROAs via MyAPNIC or the RPKI provisioning protocol, the process is unchanged and you do not need to make any changes.
 Existing ROAs will not be affected by the transition either.

-If you are using relying-party software, such as the Dragon Research Labs RPKI Toolkit or RIPE’s RPKI Validator, you are advised to update your software’s configuration to use only the current APNIC IANA trust anchor, rather than the five APNIC TAs that are used currently, once stage 3 is complete on 30 October 2017.
+If you are using relying-party software, such as the Dragon Research Labs RPKI Toolkit or RIPE’s RPKI Validator, you are advised to update your software’s configuration to use only the current APNIC trust anchor, rather than the five APNIC TAs that were used previously.

 Note: this update is not critical.
 However, if it is not done, the software will log or report warnings about being unable to retrieve the trust anchors that are no longer being used.

 Previously, the APNIC RPKI had:

-- Five trust anchors, one for resources APNIC receives directly from IANA and one for resources vested through other RIRs, with each containing the resources for which APNIC considers itself authoritative by way of delegation from that source.
+- Five trust anchors, one for resources APNIC received directly from PTI and one for resources vested through other RIRs, with each containing the resources for which APNIC considered itself authoritative by way of delegation from that source.

 - Five online Certificate Authorities (CAs), each signed by one of the trust anchors and having the same set of resources as its signing trust anchor.

 - Member CAs, each signed by an online CA.

-- An expanded trust anchor (including originally marked resources from IANA), containing 'all resources'.
+- An expanded trust anchor (including originally marked resources from PTI), containing 'all resources'.

 - A new, online-intermediate CA (signed by the new single APNIC trust anchor), also containing 'all resources'.

-- Five online CAs, each signed by the intermediate CA, with one for resources we hold directly from IANA and others for resources held through each other RIR, with each containing the resources for which we consider itself authoritative by way of delegation from that source.
+- Five online CAs, each signed by the intermediate CA, with one for resources APNIC holds directly from IANA and others for resources held through each other RIR, with each containing the resources for which APNIC considers itself authoritative by way of delegation from that source.

 - Member CAs, each signed by one of the five online CAs.

 The transition process comprised four stages:

-- Expand the existing trust anchor for resources from IANA, issue the new intermediate CA, and re-sign one of the existing online CAs under that intermediate CA.
+- Expanding the existing trust anchor for resources from PTI, issuing the new intermediate CA, and re-signing one of the existing online CAs under that intermediate CA.

-- Re-sign the other online CAs under the new intermediate CA.
+- Re-signing the other online CAs under the new intermediate CA.